EvanBalster/pleb/README.md

 A few other useful conventions to abide by:

 * Implement OPTIONS for services by responding with a value of type `pleb::method_set`.
-  * OPTIONS is implemented automatically when using the `serve`
+  * OPTIONS is implemented automatically when using `bind_service` and the `serve` function based on it.
-* Services implementing GET can respond to HEAD requests with a std::type_index, to provide metadata about the objects they return.
+* Services implementing GET can respond to HEAD requests with a `std::type_index`, to indicate the type with which they will respond.

 ## How are Messages Processed?